Quick Summary: What Does Idea Management Software Actually Cost in 2026?

 Flat monthly pricing

 You pay a fixed fee regardless of how many employees participate.
 This is the most predictable model and works well when you want to engage your entire workforce.
 Hives.co and InnovationCast use flat monthly pricing.
-The difference between the two is significant: Hives.co starts at €699 per month, while InnovationCast starts at $2,999 per month.
+The difference between the two is significant: Hives.co starts at €695/month, while InnovationCast starts at $2,999 per month.

-Annual license with custom pricing
+Annual licence with custom pricing

 Modular pricing